 2. Join a weight loss program.
 There is nothing at all wrong with admitting that you need the help of a professional.
 Often a weight loss program led by professionals can offer you the support and structure you need to be successful.
-We will be starting a new weight loss program here at the HealthPark in January called LIFE, Lose It Forever, which will offer education, exercise, coaching and support.
-For individuals who have large amounts of weight to lose, we also offer the HealthOne program.
+Learn how to start and maintain a healthy diet and exercise habits in a Lifesteps® weight management program.

 1. Get moving!
 Exercise is an essential component to any weight loss program and may well be the number one key to maintaining the loss.
 Don’t let the cold weather hamper your efforts.
 Join the gym, sign up for an exercise class, get some sessions with a personal trainer or purchase an exercise video you can use at home.
 The bottom line is to just get moving as activity has many benefits to your body and your health.

 The National Weight Control Registry is a study of close to 5,000 individuals who have succeeded at long term weight loss.
 Members of the registry have lost an average of 66 pounds and have kept it off for over 5 years.
 Some of the key strategies these “successful losers” have used include eating breakfast, following a low-calorie, low-fat diet, tracking what they eat, weighing regularly and exercising 60-90 minutes a day.